Ask Your Library

 Creative Writing Seminar: Narrative Strategies and Truth-Telling in Nonfiction

 Want to tell your own tale but don't know how to start or how much to share?
 Contemporary memoirs offer a wide spectrum of what it means to be “truthful.”
-Local poet and memoirist Sandra Beasley will review some templates for different approaches to memoir, address common issues or setbacks and finish up with Q&A. Adults.
+Local poet and memoirist Sandra Beasley will review some templates for different approaches to memoir, address common issues or setbacks and finish up with Q&A. Sponsored by the Friends of George Mason Regional Library.
+Adults.
 (R)

 More about the topic: This seminar examines how writers establish truth on the page in all its dimensions: factual accounting, credibility of voice, scene-based momentum and depictions of relationships.
 We’ll review templates for different approaches to memoir, pairing them with examples from the library collection that include Billy-Ray Belcourt’s A History of My Brief Body, Carmen Maria Machado’s In the Dream House, Kiese Laymon’s Heavy and Cheryl Strayed’s Wild.
 (These are not required reading -- they're examples.)
 Participants will receive a suggested reading list that includes craft books.

 Presenter website: http://sandrabeasley.com/

 Meeting mechanics: The link to the meeting will be emailed to the day before the event.
 If you don't receive the link or if you have any questions, please email Sarah[dot]Souther[at]fairfaxcounty.gov at George Mason Regional Library.

 Timing: Please log on 5 minutes before the event so we can get started on time.

 Accommodations: This program will be captioned.
 Reasonable accommodations will be made upon request.
 Call 703-256-3800 or TTY 703-324-8365